 All withdrawal and transfer of assets shall be permitted by applicable laws and regulations and Matrixport Group's internal policies and procedures.
 Matrixport Group is obligated to keep and maintain, or cause to be kept, accurate books and records with respect to any custody account and assets in accordance with applicable law.
 Statements of assets, along with a ledger of receipts and disbursements of assets is available to us via Matrixport Group's custody system.
 Under the custody agreements, we are obligated to pay to Matrixport custody fees as a percentage of the value of the cryptocurrencies in U.S. Dollars under custody, monthly management fees as negotiated, and withdrawal fees if applicable.
-We incurred approximately US\$0.3 million and US\$0.4 million service fees, respectively, including primarily custody fees, to Matrixport Group for the years ended December 31, 2021 and 2022, while the service fees we paid to Matrixport Group for the year ended December 31, 2020 were immaterial.
+We incurred approximately US\$0.3 million, US\$0.4 million and US\$0.2 million service fees, respectively, including primarily custody fees, to Matrixport Group for the years ended December 31, 2021 and 2022 and the six months ended June 30, 2023, while the service fees we paid to Matrixport Group for the year ended December 31, 2020 were immaterial.